eclipsesource/tabris-js-cli/README.md

 Log requests made by the app.

-##### `--log-cli-requests`

-Log requests to the internal HTTP server of the CLI.
-Useful for debugging connection issues during app sideloading.
-This is in *addition* to the potential log output created by the app and the watch script.
-These are enabled regardless.

 ##### `-w, --watch`

 Execute the _watch_ instead of the _build_ script given in the package.json of the app.
 The _watch_ script can be a long-running task.
 A _prewatch_ script will be executed before _watch_ and before the server is started.